Maximum Likelihood Estimation in Data-Driven Modeling and Control: Introduction

 \section{Introduction}

 \IEEEPARstart{F}{ollowing} its remarkable success in artificial intelligence, learning from data is becoming a popular topic in various engineering domains \cite{Hou_2013}.
 This concept is by no means a new idea for control engineering.
-The system identification paradigm has been widely used in control applications, where data are used to fit an a priori parametrized model structure \cite{LjungBook2}.
-The control strategy is then designed with the identified nominal model based on the certainty equivalence principle \cite{chow1975analysis}, or with the uncertainty model based on robust/stochastic control frameworks, possibly with adaptive elements also learned from online data \cite{goodwin2014adaptive}.
+The system identification paradigm has been widely used in control applications, where data are used to fit an a priori parametrized model \cite{LjungBook2}.
+The control strategy is then designed with the identified nominal model based on the certainty equivalence principle.

 However, this conventional scheme of learning dynamical systems is challenged by increasing complexity of systems and the large amount of data available.
 In particular, a low-dimensional model structure that is suitable to design compact, closed-form control strategies can be very hard and costly to obtain for complex systems \cite{Hjalmarsson_2005}.
-In fact, low dimensionality is not really required in modern optimization-based control frameworks, and may limit the predictive power of big data \cite{Sutton_2019}.
-Therefore, alternative paths are investigated to facilitate control design directly from raw measurement data from dynamical systems.
-Early attempts in this direction include unfalsified control \cite{Safonov_1997}, iterative feedback tuning \cite{Hjalmarsson_1998}, and virtual reference feedback tuning \cite{Campi_2002}.
-Reinforcement learning techniques are also widely pursued in this area \cite{Recht_2019}, including policy search \cite{lagoudakis2003least} and approximate dynamic programming \cite{powell2007approximate}.
+Therefore, alternative paths are investigated to facilitate control design directly from raw measurement data of dynamical systems.
+For example, reinforcement learning techniques are widely applied in this area \cite{Recht_2019} .
+Such approaches typically avoid predicting the behavior of systems explicitly but aim at the control strategy directly.

-The above approaches typically avoid predicting the behavior of systems explicitly but aim at the control strategy directly.
-On the other hand, it is possible to directly replace the conventional model with a data-driven predictor \cite{Van_Waarde_2020}.
+In this work, the conventional parametric model is replaced by a data-driven predictor with a non-parametric structure \cite{Van_Waarde_2020}.
 In the seminal work from Willems \textit{et al. }\cite{Willems_2005}, a single input-output trajectory of the linear system is shown to be able to characterize all possible trajectories of length up to the order of persistency of excitation by constructing Hankel matrices from data.
 This result is known as the Willems’ fundamental lemma.
 With this result, the behavior of the system can be simulated and thus controlled by selecting a suitable combination of sections from the known trajectory that satisfies the initial condition constraints \cite{Markovsky_2008, DePersis_2020, vanWaarde_2020}.